 - work in Norway or on the Norwegian continental shelf

 - are a citizen of Norway/an EEA country, and work on a Norwegian vessel.
-There is an exception if you work in catering on a tourist ship registered in the Norwegian International Ship Register NIS
+You have not a compulsory membership if you work in catering on a tourist ship registered in the Norwegian International Ship Register NIS

 - are a citizen of Norway/an EEA country and employed abroad in the service of the Norwegian state

 - are a citizen of Norway/an EEA country and receive funding from the Norwegian State Educational Loan Fund to study abroad.
-There is an exception if you study in a Nordic country, you must then be a member of the insurance scheme in the country in which you are registered in the National Population Register.
+There is an exception if you study in a Nordic country or in EU/EEA, in theese cases you must be a member of the social security scheme in the country where you are considered a resident.
+You are considered a resident of the country in which you are most affiliated.
+It is not decisive where you are registered as a resident.

 Voluntary membership pursuant to the provisions of the National Insurance Act

 Voluntary membership during stays in Norway: If you will be staying in Norway between 3 and 12 months, will not be working and have strong ties to Norway, you may be entitled to a voluntary membership (text in Norwegian only) in the National Insurance Scheme.

 Voluntary membership during stays outside of Norway: If you have a compulsory membership in the National Insurance Scheme and will be staying abroad, the stay abroad may mean that your membership in the National Insurance Scheme ends.
 If the compulsory membership ends, you should find out whether you are entitled to a voluntary membership (text in Norwegian only) in the National Insurance Scheme during your stay abroad.

 Social security agreement